 Tour Venice by ACTV Vaporetto

 Want to see ALL of Venice and some of its nearby islands in a quick and easy way?
-The ACTV Network of vaporettos (boats) are the city’s buses, and yes, public transportation by vaporetto is one of the best ways to truly discover the city when visiting Venice and its canal system and lagoon.
+The ACTV Network of vaporettos (boats) are the city’s buses.
+Public transportation by vaporetto is one of the best ways to truly discover the city when visiting Venice and its canal system and lagoon.
 You can buy individual trip tickets or a 24 or 48-hour (or more) Travel Card for unlimited trips.

 Visit the island of Giudecca